reliablerascal/cta-ridership/README.md

 In addition to some problems mentioned above, I addressed the following problems:
 * Removed 4 red line stations from station-level (but not community level) summaries, because two stations closed for renovation in May 2021 while adjacent stations picked up their ridership
 * Annoyingly, community area IDs in CTA data did not exactly match IDs in the community area boundary file.
 I had to match by community area name
 * Using a point map, I found it difficult to visually discern the difference between 35% ridership retention and 70% retention.
 While Youyou argued for mathematical precision, Gurman taught us that humans don't accurately perceive area.
-I found a helpful explainer on the [ethics of "perceptual scaling"](https://makingmaps.net/2007/08/28/perceptual-scaling-of-map-symbols/) and opted to exagggerate the differences in area, while explaining why I had done so in the graphic's footer.
+I found a helpful explainer on the [ethics of "perceptual scaling"](https://makingmaps.net/2007/08/28/perceptual-scaling-of-map-symbols/) and opted to exaggerate the differences in area, while explaining in full transparency why I had done so in the graphic's footer.

 ## What I Learned
 Above all this project provided me with practical experience with Pandas within Jupyter Notebook.
 I love this approach over Google Sheets, because it neatly integrates documentation within code, creates a reproducible and automated template, and makes it easy for me to retrace my steps.